A Call for Equal Support in Theatrical Design

 On the surface, the allocation of support and resources within a theatre company is based on the design discipline.
 Female set designers are offered the same resources as male set designers within an institution, as are male and female costume designers.
 But this is where our culture’s gendered views on garment work come into play.
 For most of Western history, paid garment work was seen as men’s work.
 While women made garments in the home, men held the vast majority of paid positions as tailors and patternmakers up until industrialization in the nineteenth century.
 When the modern garment factory was born at the end of the nineteenth century, women were brought in as stitchers, a source of cheap and dependent labor.

-More than 100 years later, the labor of garment work is still effectively women’s work and is incorrectly considered, much like modern agricultural labor, to be unskilled, disposable, and worth minimal compensation.
-In the age of a globalized garment industry and the $5 Old Navy t-shirt, garment work is performed by women with few rights and resources, women who are not deemed worthy of a living wage, and have little voice with which to lobby their case.
+More than a hundred years later, the labor of garment work is still effectively women’s work and is incorrectly considered, much like modern agricultural labor, to be unskilled, disposable, and worth minimal compensation.
+In the age of a globalized garment industry and the five-dollar Old Navy T-shirt, garment work is performed by women with few rights and resources, women who are not deemed worthy of a living wage and have little voice with which to lobby their case.
 Anyone who has ever completed a garment, let alone patterned one, knows that garment construction is, in fact, highly skilled labor.
-Yet I see a direct correlation between how much any stitchers’ skills are valued, and the market rate for mass produced clothing.
+Yet I see a direct correlation between how much any stitcher’s skills are valued and the market rate for mass-produced clothing.